mariareccoppa/BookReviewsPipeline/README.md

 # Text Classification and Transformation of Book Reviews

-<sup>In association with Cornell Tech and Break Through Tech AI</sup>

-In this Python project, I conducted sentiment analysis on book reviews.
-The dataset was divided 80% for training and 20% for testing.
-I utilized the TF-IDF algorithm for feature extraction.
-I considered both individual words as well as two-word combinations.
-I also experimented with term frequencies to optimize feature selection.
-I used a logistic regression model and combined all steps into a single machine learning pipeline.
-The model's accuracy was assessed with an ROC curve.
+This project utilizes a machine learning pipeline for sentiment analysis on book reviews.
+It is designed to classify the sentiment of textual reviews into positive or negative categories using logistic regression.

+## Project Overview
+The pipeline is built using Python and incorporates several key libraries:
+* Pandas and NumPy for data manipulation
+* Matplotlib and Seaborn for data visualization
+* Scikit-learn for machine learning tasks

+It includes the following steps:
+* Loading and preprocessing the data using Pandas
+* Splitting the data into training and test sets
+* Extracting features from the text data using TF-IDF
+* Building and evaluating a logistic regression model

+## Data
+The dataset used in this project is bookReviewsData.csv, which contains book reviews to be classified.
+The data is split into 80% for training and 20% for testing.

+## Model Evaluation
+The logistic regression model's performance is assessed using an ROC curve, with an aim to maximize the area under the curve (AUC) for the best classifier performance.